CoreLathe/A7-RT/evidence/EVIDENCE.md

 ### Spec Issues Resolved

 The Stage 1 audit noted a spec typo: `system.init` referenced `admin.api` but the actual node ID was `admin.api.v2`.
-This was corrected in the dependencies file before Stage 2 execution—the harness correctly wired `system.init` → `admin.api.v2`.
+This was corrected in the dependencies file before Stage 2 execution.
+The harness correctly wired `system.init` → `admin.api.v2`.

 ## The Output